 Gavi, a public-private global health partnership, has already covered 21 lakh children in five States across India.
-At present, the immunisation is provided for free to children, who are part of a special category without ability to develop the necessary antibodies.
-For instance, children with leukaemia or nephrotic syndrome.
+At present, the immunization is provided for free to children, who are part of a special category without an ability to develop the necessary antibodies.
+For instance, children with leukemia or nephrotic syndrome.

 Ahead of World Pneumonia Day, which is observed on November 12, doctors said mortality of children under the age of five was poor due to the presence of the infection.